UmbertoAzadi/OUTLINE/README.md

   * -pred `configuration file`
   * -pred `path of the serialized model` `path of the dataset`
   * -pred `path of the dataset` `path of the serialized model`

+N.B. the dataset for the prediction __must _not_ contain the class that is supposed to be predected__

  ### Configuration file

  ___There are two type of .properties configuration file:___